-- 17.1 Where it is has been identified that the complaint/s or parts of the complaint/s may potentially fall under another agency's complaints procedure, the Customer Relations Manager will advise the complainant to use that procedure and offer, with their consent and where possible, to pass their complaint/s to the relevant agency. - 17.2 Where services are integrated or provided in partnership with the NHS, local agreements should ensure that complaints are acknowledged and responded to within one process.
+- 17.1 Where it is has been identified that the complaint/s or parts of the complaint/s may potentially fall under another agency's complaints procedure, the Customer Relations Manager will advise the Complainant to use that procedure and offer, with their consent and where possible, to pass their complaint/s to the relevant agency. - 17.2 All registered services will have their own internal complaints procedure.
+SMBC remains responsible for the quality of service which is delivered to meet a social care function as part of discharging its function and will request a copy of the agency's response to the complaint/s. - 17.3 When a complaint is received regarding services provided under the Children's Homes Regulations, 2001, the relevant parts of the complaint will be referred to the registered provider within 5 working days and they should provide a response directly to the Complainant in accordance with their own complaint procedures. - 17.4 Where services are integrated or provided in partnership with the NHS, local agreements should ensure that complaints are acknowledged and responded to within one process.